Proper Coloring of Geometric Hypergraphs: Framework

 \begin{theorem}[\cite{selfcover}] Given a closed convex polygon $D$ and a collection of $k$ points in its interior, we can take $c_Dk$ homothets of $D$ whose union is $D$ such that none of the homothets contains any of the given points in its interior, where $c_D$ is a constant that depends only on $D$. \end{theorem}

 \begin{proof}[Proof of Lemma \ref{lem:main}] The proper $c$-coloring will be simply taking the $c$-coloring given in the hypothesis, and recoloring each vertex in $R$ arbitrarily to a different color.
 Now we prove the correctness of this new coloring.
+Let $D'$ be a homothet of $D$ containing at least $m$ points (where $m$ is to be determined later).

-If a homothet $D'$ contains $m\ge ct$ points from $R$, then it contains at least $t$ points from $R$ that originally had the same color.
-Using (ii), it will have a point both in $R$ and in $S\setminus R$ that had the same color.
+Suppose first that $D'$ contains $m\ge ct$ points from $R$.
+Using the pigeonhole principle, $D'$ contains at least $t$ points from $R$ that originally had the same color.
+Using (ii), $D'$ will have a point both in $R$ and in $S\setminus R$ that had the same color.
 These points will have different colors after the recoloring, thus $D'$ will not be monochromatic.

-If a homothet $D'$ contains less than $ct$ points from $R$, let us apply Theorem \ref{thm:selfcover} with $R'=D'\cap R$.
+Otherwise, suppose that $D'$ contains $m$ points of which less than $ct$ are from $R$.
+Apply Theorem \ref{thm:selfcover} with $D'$ and $R'=D'\cap R$.
 This gives $c_Dct$ homothets (where $c_D$ comes from Theorem \ref{thm:selfcover}), each of which might contain at most three points on their boundaries (which include the points from $R'$), thus by the pigeonhole principle at least one homothet, $D''$, contains no points from $R$ and at least $\frac{m-3c_Dct}{c_Dct}$ points from $S\setminus R$.
 If we set $m=c_Dct(t+3)$, this is at least $t$.
 Thus, by $(i)$, $D''$ was not monochromatic before the recoloring.
-As the recoloring does not affect points in $S\setminus R$, after the recoloring $D''$ (and thus also $D'$) still contains two points that have different colors. \end{proof}
+As the recoloring does not affect points in $S\setminus R$, after the recoloring $D''$ (and so also $D'$) still contains two points that have different colors.
+Thus $m=c_Dct(t+3)$ is a good choice for $m$ in both cases. \end{proof}

 Therefore, to prove Theorem \ref{thm:main3}, we only need to show that we can find a coloring with three colors that satisfy the conditions of Lemma \ref{lem:main} for some $t$.